tanij/duckuments/docs/atoms_85_fall2017_projects/21_fleet_planning/30-fleet-planning-final-report.md

 Once the node has received both location and a mission target, it executes A* path planning and publishes the next intersection instruction, i.e. "left", "right", etc., to be received by the intersection navigation package (implemented by the 2016 team).
 The path is recomputed at each intersection such that deviations from the original plan do not lead to failure of the entire system; this guarantees a certain robustness to errors of other software components.

 The calculated path and current location is then reported to the central planning node, called taxi central.

-This node runs locally on each duckiebot
+This node runs locally on each Duckiebot.

 ### Fleet planning aka taxi central node